signalitylabs/Baylee-v1/README.md

   ## Copyright Notice

   Baylee is the copyright and intellectual property of Adam "Centers" Parker.
 Baylee's source code ("bot") is released under the [BSD 3-Clause License license](LICENSE).
 This means any redistribution of this bot, in part or in whole, must retain the copyright notice found in [the license](LICENSE).
-Projects based on this source code cannot use the name copyrighted name of Baylee unless it is to give credit.
+Projects based on this source code cannot use the copyrighted name of Baylee unless it is to give credit.

   ## Trigger Warning